 What caught my eyes about the PGY-1 pharmacy residency- Ambulatory Care Focus program at the University of Arizona COP/ El Rio Health is the variety of the experiences that the program provides such as different clinical rotation opportunities, quality improvement projects, and Academia.
 During my residency, I was able to practice and improve my knowledge and clinical skills in out-patient sittings.
 Additionally, my participation in the monthly quality improvement helped me to master my time management and presentation skills.
-The program helped me to be prepared to start my PGY-2 residency at University of Arizona COP/Banner University Medicine Banner – University Medical Center South Campus/ Endocrinology Clinic with confidence because the clinical experiences that I have had as a PGY-1 resident at El Rio Health which helped me to be dependable clinical pharmacist. – Hisham Alshammari, PharmD, PGY2 Ambulatory Care Pharmacy Resident, University of Arizona/Banner South Campus Endocrinology clinic, Graduating Class 2020
+The program helped me to be prepared to start my PGY-2 residency at University of Arizona COP/Banner University Medicine Banner – University Medical Center South Campus/ Endocrinology Clinic with confidence because the clinical experiences that I have had as a PGY-1 resident at El Rio Health which helped me to be dependable clinical pharmacist. – Hisham Alshammari, PharmD, Clinical instructor, University of Hail School of Pharmacy, Graduating Class 2020

 My PGY-1 experience at El Rio Health was one of my most memorable pharmacy training opportunities to date.
 Although the Match process was daunting at the beginning, going through the process and matching with El Rio Health and the University of Arizona College of Pharmacy was truly meant to be!
 During my Residency year I had the opportunity to learn first-hand from incredible preceptors and unique rotation sites, not to mention the welcoming patients who we excited to be a part of my professional development.
 I completed multiple ambulatory care-focused rotations, in addition to having the chance to select several specialty elective rotations that were, to my desire, Inpatient pharmacy focused (including Solid Organ Transplant, Infectious Diseases, and Heart Failure).
 Moreover, the residency offered a unique opportunity to obtain a Teaching Certificate during longitudinal courses, preceptor developmental coaching, and group presentations.
 My favorite aspect of being an El Rio Health Resident was definitely working with my co-residents on a daily basis whether it was on a project, a P&T presentation, or patient workup for Friday Family Medicine Clinic.
 I am so fortunate to have built long lasting connections and everlasting friendships.
 I am truly thankful for my time at El Rio Health and the many memories created.
 The patient skills, clinical knowledge, and pharmacy experiences made have shaped me into the clinical pharmacist I am today.
 Thank you, El Rio!